ramannanda/Traffic-Visualization/README.md

 # Traffic-Visualization
 Experiment using D3 / Service Workers

-An attmept to create a live D3 visualization that would recieve push events from a remote server.
+An attempt to create a live D3 visualization that would recieve push events from a remote server.
 The goal was to use a service worker as an abstraction for a live production environment.

 ## Setup
 - ```npm install```